kryptoklob-deprecated/Zethr-Issue-Tracker/README.md

-Zethr Bug Bounty
+Zethr Issue Tracker
 ================

-Here you can find the Zeth contracts, along with the suite of Truffle tests we use to catch bugs as we develop.
+Here you can find the Zethr contracts, along with the suite of Truffle tests we use to catch bugs as we develop.

 ## Truffle Tests